donbright/font_to_svg/README.md

 Now, Truetype doesn't just use any old Bezier curve.
 It uses a type of Bezier called 'Quadratic', which consists of two endpoints 'on the curve' and one 'control point'.
-If you check the Wikipedia article for Bezier Curve, you can see simple animated examples.
-The math is not actually as complicated as it looks - you can draw a Bezier Quadratic using only a ruler and a pencil.
+If you check the Wikipedia article for Bezier Curve, http://en.wikipedia.org/wiki/B%C3%A9zier_curve , you can see simple animated examples.

+In this example, p0 is 'on the curve', p2 is also 'on the curve', but p1 is 'off the curve'.
+In other words, p1 is a 'control point'.

 ![Bezier.gif](bezier.gif " The Letter B ")

+The math is not actually as complicated as it looks on the wiki page- you can draw a Bezier Quadratic using only a ruler and a pencil.
+I.E. you can actually do it without any transcendental functions or complicated algebra, just using simple ratios and integer math.
+But I digress.

 Now... in Truetype there is a special feature in the way off-curve points are listed.
 If two are listed in a row, then there is actually a